GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 # i.e. this service account can set labels on any GCE VM instances underneath
 #gcloud resource-manager folders add-iam-policy-binding ${FOLDER_ID} --member="serviceAccount:${GCF_SERVICE_ACCOUNT}" --role="organizations/${ORGANIZATION_ID}/roles/ResourceLabelerRole"

-# Note if you are going for predefined roles, here are the roles needed
-#gcloud resource-manager folders add-iam-policy-binding ${FOLDER_ID} --member="serviceAccount:${GCF_SERVICE_ACCOUNT}" --role="roles/compute.instanceAdmin.v1"
 ```

 ### Enable the APIs in the project issuing the Asset APIs, hosting the Pub/Sub and the Cloud Function